THE WILD TELEMARK

 For centuries, the only way into this region now just a few hours outside of Oslo, was to make their way over the remote and often dangerous high mountain plateau of Hardangervidda, or through the endless forests to the south and west.
 People who came north to this region discovered that surviving the long harsh winters was difficult.

-The Wild Telemark was Norway’s ‘Wild West’, full of mystery, music and fairy tales, a land of natural beauty from the rugged mountains in the north to the rocky coastline in the south.
+The Wild Telemark was Norway’s ‘Wild West’, full of mystery, music and fairy tales, a land of natural beauty from the rugged mountains in the north to the pastures, lakes and river to the coastline in the south.

 The Wild Telemark was a defiantly independent region where the taxman and the preacher man dared not tread.
 Here, small farm and landowners honoured their Norse Viking tradition and rituals as they had for many centuries – with protection and vengeance.